reviewboard/reviewboard/contrib/docker/examples/README.md

     * `postgres/` (if using `docker-compose.postgres.yaml`)

 2. Change the hostname below to a fully-qualified domain name you'll be able to use for the server.
-Search for `localhost` for the default.
+Search for `reviewboard.example.com` to find which instances need to be changed.

    See `DOMAIN` and `NGINX_HOST` in the `docker-compose.yaml` file for the settings.

    To temporarily test a hostname, you can modify `/etc/hosts` on Linux or macOS and alias it to your IP address.
+If you do this, you will also need to uncomment the network alias in the `nginx` container.

    **NOTE:** If you change this later, you will need to edit the sitedir volume's `conf/settings_local.py` to include the new hostname in